OhioMercer CountyCourt Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a jury trial, where a panel of your peers decides your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your case.
+• Jury vs. Bench Trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also opt for a bench trial, where the judge makes the decision.

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs, and that your blood alcohol content (BAC) was 0.08% or higher, or that you were impaired.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs.

-Penalties for DUI in Mercer, OH
+Penalties for DUI in Mercer County, OH

 First Offense